COCCIDIOIDES ANTIBODY IgG IgM EIA

 Clinical Significance

 IgM and IgG antibodies to Coccidioides antigen usually appear during the first month of infection and decline over the next 3-6 months but remain detectable for approximately 18-24 months in some cases with self-limited illnesses.
 Antibodies may persist in patients with chronic pulmonary complications or progressive extrapulmonary (disseminated) coccidioidomycosis.
 Antibodies may be falsely negative in some progressive or chronic cases.
 Follow-up testing may be considered at weeks 2-4 to determine if antibody levels are increasing, especially in patients with low positive results.
 An increase in antibody concentration would suggest recent infection.
 Antibodies may also be detected in healthy subjects who are asymptomatic as a result of sub-clinical infection within the last 18-36 months.
+This test offers an improvement in sensitivity over the current methods of detecting antibodies by immuno diffusion and complement fixation.

 Methodology